captn3m0/codechef/_problems/easy/RESN04.md

 ### Input

-The first line contains the number of test cases T (<= 100).
+The first line contains the number of test cases T (&lt;= 100).
 There follow 2T lines, 2 per test case.
-The first line of each test case conains N (<= 100), the number of piles.
+The first line of each test case conains N (&lt;= 100), the number of piles.
 The second line contains N space seperated integers, specifying the number of stones in pile 1, pile 2, ..., pile N. There will be atleast 1 and atmost 1000 stones in any pile.

 ### Output